German-Mongolian Institute for Resources and Technology (GMIT)

 All study programmes are offered exclusively in English language and are based on German standards of higher education.
 The study programmes have a strong practical focus, especially the mandatory industrial-internship of 14 weeks.
 The implementation of further degree-seeking programmes and strengthening of research capacity is planned to raise attractiveness of GMIT and to meet the demands of Mongolia’s raw material-processing industry.

 The Technical University Bergakademie Freiberg and the Faculty for Geo-Resources and Materials Technology at the RWTH Aachen are partners of this new university.
 Institutes and individual professors from other German universities, such as the TH Georg Agricola Bochum, the TU Darmstadt, the University of Wuppertal, and BTU Cottbus are contributing to the development of the curriculum and teaching.

 The first lectures were given in September 2013 with almost 40 students in the above mentioned one-year preparatory programme.
-In September 2014, three bachelor’s programmes in Mechanical Engineering, Raw Materials and Process Engineering, and Environmental Engineering have been introduced, followed by a bachelor’s in Industrial Engineering two years later.
-The number of students increases to 144 in the academic year 2018/19.
+The overall number of students has increased to 144 in the academic year 2018/19.

 German Academic Exchange Service (DAAD)

 Tel.: +49 228 882-8803